 All components of roofing (not just roof covering) easily accessible by maintenance persons on foot without the use of portable ladders or other portable devices.

 Rooftop fixtures serviceable by simple replacement of parts, minimizing time required on roof, and eliminating need for repair work in the weather.

+Maintain equipment setbacks from leading edge such that fall protection is not required for typical or routine maintenance, coordinate with all other sections.

+Install tie-offs near equipment.

 END OF SECTION - ROOFING